gelic-idealab/design-critique/README-SESSION-DURING-PC-VR.md

 There will be no output until the user puts on their headset.

+## Ensure sound settings are correct

+1. Open Settings > Sound
+2. Or right-click the speaker icon in the task bar and select `Sound Settings`
+3. Make sure the sound output is set to `Headphones (# - Rift S)`
+4. Make sure the mic input is set to `Headset Microphone (# - Rift S)`

 ## Open Zoom and ensure mic settings are correct

 1. Access the provided Zoom session.